▶ Yes, hair transplants work.

 Hair transplants should be permanent ONLY IF you follow proper post-surgery guidelines about the medications and activities you can add to your daily life to battle and stop hair loss that may be caused from external sources.
 However, because the harvested hair is from a region called the “safe donor area”, it is not influenced by androgenetic alopecia or other genetic types of hair loss.

 Which age is best for a hair transplant?

-The ages between 25 and 35 are the ages where your pattern baldness becomes more settled and visible, making it a great time to have a hair transplant.
+The ages between 25 and 35 are the ages when your pattern baldness becomes more settled and visible, making it a great time to have a hair transplant.
 Thus, the majority of hair transplants are actually operated on this age group.